4chen1231/Online-Grocery-Analysis-using-SQL/README.md

 4. Which product has the greatest number of orders?

-5. The average number of days from previous to next purchases.

-6. The total number of orders with alcohol
+5. The total number of orders with alcohol